 Want to optimize the way you move, eat and think?
 It all starts with learning how to track your cycle and understanding how the timing of your period is the gateway to taking control of your body and your life.
-Knowing the phases of your cycle—and the information each provides—will allow you to capitalize on all that your body has to offer, from working out to proper nutrition and how to tackle real-life scenarios when you’re best equipped to handle them.
+Knowing the phases of your cycle—and the information each provides—will allow you to capitalize on all that your body has to offer, from making the most of the P.volve Method and your work outs to proper nutrition and how to tackle real-life scenarios when you’re best equipped to handle them.

 What are the different phases of the menstrual cycle?

 During menstruation, you’ll want to match your low hormone levels by taking a pause, moving gentle and eating to replenish your body.

 After menstruation, you’re primed to match your hormone shift with max creativity, faster-paced movements and fresh, vibrant eats.